PsyVita/RapidAmente-TelemeTuna/README.md

 - **MQTT / Mosquitto** — a lightweight messaging system for sending small messages (like sensor readings) around.
 Mosquitto is the specific "post office" (broker) used.
 - **PostgreSQL (Postgres)** — the database that stores all the readings permanently.
 - **Flyway** — a tool that builds/updates the database tables automatically and remembers which changes it already applied.
+- **pgAdmin** — a web interface for browsing and querying the PostgreSQL database by hand.
 - **Grafana** — the tool that draws live charts and gauges from the database.
 - **Serial port** — a USB connection your computer uses to talk to hardware like a radio receiver.
 - **Baud rate** — the speed of a serial connection (e.g. 38400).
 Both sides must agree on it.